Medically reviewed by Drugs.com. Last updated on Apr 13, 2023.

 Make sure you store the medicine in a safe and secure place to prevent others from getting it.

-It is very important that your doctor check the progress of you or your child while you are using this medicine.
-This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to take it.
+It is very important that your doctor check your or your child's progress while using this medicine, especially within the first 24 to 72 hours of treatment.
+This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to use it.
+Blood and urine tests may be needed to check for unwanted effects.

-This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine; other prescription pain medicine or narcotics; medicine for seizures or barbiturates; muscle relaxants; or anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants (medicines that can make you drowsy or less alert).
+Some examples of CNS depressants are antihistamines or medicine for allergies or colds, sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates, muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before you or your child take any of the medicines listed above while you are using this medicine.

 This medicine may be habit-forming.
 If you or your child feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.